Milnrow: Notable people

-John Collier (who wrote under the pseudonym of Tim Bobbin) was an acclaimed 18th-century caricaturist and satirical poet who was raised and spent all his adult life in Milnrow.
+John Collier (1708-1786), (who wrote under the pseudonym of Tim Bobbin) was an acclaimed 18th-century caricaturist and satirical poet who was raised and spent all his adult life in Milnrow.
 Born in Urmston in 1708, Collier was schoolmaster for Milnrow.
 Inspired by William Hogarth, Collier was admired by Sir Walter Scott, and called a "man of original genius" by Edward Baines.
-His work savagely lampooned the behaviour of upper and lower classes alike, and was written in a strong Lancashire dialect.
-Many of his works and personal possessions are preserved in Milnrow Library, and he is commemorated in the name of a "prominent pub" in central Milnrow.
+His work savagely lampooned the behaviour of upper and lower classes alike, and was written in a strong Lancashire dialect.Hignett (1991), p.
+39. Many of his works and personal possessions are preserved in Milnrow Library, and he is commemorated in the name of a "prominent pub" in central Milnrow.
 Collier's great-grandson—also called John and a native of Milnrow—was one of the founding members of the Rochdale Society of Equitable Pioneers.

 Francis Robert Raines (1805–1878) was the Anglican vicar of Milnrow, and an antiquary who contributed to the Chetham Society publications.
 He was ordained in 1828 and, after short appointments at Saddleworth and Rochdale, he was vicar at Milnrow for the rest of his life.
 John Milne was a professor, geologist and mining engineer who invented a pioneering seismograph (known as the Milne-Shaw seismograph) to detect and measure earthquakes.
-Although born in Liverpool in 1850 owing to a brief visit there by his parents, Milne was raised in Rochdale and at Tunshill in Milnrow.
+Although born in Liverpool in 1850 owing to a brief visit there by his parents, Milne was raised in Rochdale and at Tunshill in Milnrow.Hignett (1991), p.
+38.

-Other notable people of Milnrow include Cec Abrahams, a South African-born international cricketer, who settled in the town during the 1960s and played for the local cricket club, Chris Dunphy, the Milnrow-born chairman of Rochdale A.F.C., and Lizzy Bardsley, who, in 2003, gained fame from appearing on Channel 4's Wife Swap.
-Stuart Bithell, who won a Silver Medal in the Men's 470 class at the 2012 Summer Olympics, was raised in Newhey, and Martin Stapleton, a mixed martial artist who was the 2015 BAMMA World Lightweight Champion resided in Milnrow as of 2019.
+Other notable people of Milnrow include Cec Abrahams (1932– 2007), a South African-born international cricketer, who settled in the town during the 1960s and played for the local cricket club, Chris Dunphy (born 1950), the Milnrow-born chairman of Rochdale A.F.C., and Lizzy Bardsley (born 1973), who, in 2003, gained fame from appearing on Channel 4's Wife Swap, Chris Cattlin (born 1946), a former professional footballer who played 273 games, Stuart Bithell (born 1986), who won a Silver Medal in the Men's 470 class at the 2012 Summer Olympics, was raised in Newhey, and Martin Stapleton, a mixed martial artist who was the 2015 BAMMA World Lightweight Champion resided in Milnrow as of 2019.